Coolchirutha/Quickwork_Task_1/README.md

     $ npm --version
     6.1.0

 If you need to update `npm`, you can make it using `npm`!
 Cool right?
-After running the following command, just open the command line again and be happy.
+After running the following command, open the command line again and be happy.

     $ npm install npm -g